 Current.org, a nonprofit, editorially independent service of the School of Communications at American University in Washington D.C., provides excellent background and updated news on the state of Public Broadcasting and its history.
 I donate and subscribe to support their School of Communications students, plus production of their excellent professional webinars.

-I particularly recommend Karen Everhart, Mike Janssen and Steve Behrens collaborative piece, “Timeline: The History of Public Broadcasting in the U.S,” found on Current’s online platform.
+Everhart, Karen, Mike Janssen and Steve Behrens.
+“Timeline: The History of Public Broadcasting in the U.S,” Current.
+Accessed online February 15, 2026.

 With Much Gratitude